by Justin Ober | Jul 29, 2019 | Criminal Defense

 Generally, these lawyers are always available if the defendant is in jail.
 People who are behind bars usually have no way to hire a lawyer.
 So, the county fulfills the Sixth Amendment’s requirement.

-If the defendant is out on bond, public assistance may not be available.
-Many judges assume, rightly or wrongly, that if a defendant can afford bail, the defendant can also afford a lawyer.
+Public assistance may be unavailable if the defendant is out on bond.
+Many judges rightly or wrongly assume that if a defendant can afford bail, the defendant can also afford a lawyer.
 If a judge does assign a court-appointed lawyer or public defender and the court finds the defendant guilty, the judge assesses legal fees as court costs.

-In other words, if you are not in jail, you have a choice.
+In other words, you have a choice if you are not in jail.
 As mentioned, the public assistance attorneys in Monroe County are often just as experienced as private Rochester criminal defense lawyers.
 However, the myth of the overworked public defender is partially true.
-For example, the American Bar Association recommends that public assistance lawyers handle a maximum of one hundred and fifty felonies a year.
+For example, the American Bar Association recommends that public assistance lawyers handle a maximum of one hundred and fifty felonies annually.
 The average public defender handles almost twice that number.

 What to Look for in a Rochester Criminal Defense Lawyer